-A. Necessity of data collection and storage

-- 1. The college's policy is to collect no personal information about a person unless the person affirmatively chooses to make such information available. - 2.
+- A. Necessity of data collection and storage - 1.
+It is College policy to collect no personal information about a person unless the person affirmatively chooses to make such information available. - 2.
 If a person chooses to share personal information, the information will only be used for the purposes authorized.
 However, some of the information may be saved for a designated period of time to comply with the state of Florida's archiving policies.
 Information will not be disclosed to third parties, or other government agencies, unless required by state or federal law. - 3.
-All documents and electronic communications become public documents unless specifically exempted by the Florida Sunshine laws. - 4.
-When accessing the Web server that hosts the college's domain, www.southflorida.edu, certain client information is automatically collected.
-This information includes: date and time of access; Internet domain; IP address; Web browser; operating system; and hardware and software configuration data.
-This information does not include any personally identifiable information, such as name, address, or e-mail, unless deliberately disclosed.
-Any data collected from client machines is used solely for the purpose of ensuring compatibility with the Web site.
+All documents and electronic communications become public documents unless specifically exempted by Florida Sunshine Law. - 4.
+When accessing the web server that hosts the College's domain, southflorida.edu, certain client information is automatically collected.
+This information includes: date and time of access; internet domain; IP address; web browser; operating system; and hardware and software configuration data.
+This information does not include any personally identifiable information, such as name, address, or email, unless deliberately disclosed.
+Any data collected from client machines is used solely for the purpose of ensuring compatibility with the website.

-B. Safeguarding of collected data

-- 1. Safeguarding of data stored with the use of technology - a.
-Technology usage guidelines Summarize the user responsibilities and support functions that are acceptable at South Florida State College (SFSC).
+- B. Safeguarding of collected data - 1.
+Safeguarding of data stored with the use of technology - b.
+Technology usage guidelines summarize the user responsibilities and support functions that are acceptable at South Florida State College (SFSC).
 The guidelines include a security awareness program and indicate how data is to be used and stored.
-A user, either student or employee, cannot obtain a user id without signing an acknowledgment that they have read and understand the data guidelines. - Technology support manual Is referenced in the technology usage guidelines and is the detailed procedures related to technology at SFSC. - c.
-Employee account creation-activation-inactivation-deletion procedure is to timely maintain appropriate employee access. - d.
-Regular audits of IT security are conducted to insure that data is protected and that controls in operation are working effectively. - 2.
+A user, either student or employee, cannot obtain a user ID without signing an acknowledgment that they have read and understood the data guidelines. - c.
+Technology support manual is referenced in the technology usage guidelines and is the detailed procedures related to technology at SFSC. - d.
+Implement the College's employee account creation-activationinactivation-deletion procedure to maintain appropriate employee access. - e.
+Regular audits of IT security are conducted to ensure that data is protected and that controls in operation are working effectively. - 2.
 Safeguarding of physical records - a.
-Maintain the student and/or job applicant information in a locked location - b.
+Student and/or job applicant information shall be maintained in a locked location - b.
 Have procedures to only disclose information to the student or to another only upon written consent of the student/employee - 3.
 Procedure in case of data breach - a.
-In cases where access to records has been breached, the college will work to determine what information was breached and will follow FTC guidelines for contacting individuals, other businesses, and law enforcement as appropriate to instance. - b.
-The college will maintain cyber risk insurance coverage to protect against major data breaches. - C. Application of the Red Flags Rule
+In cases where access to records has been breached, the College will work to determine what information was breached and will follow FTC guidelines for contacting individuals, other businesses, and law enforcement as appropriate to instance. - b.
+The College will maintain cyber risk insurance coverage to protect against major data breaches.

+C. Application of the Red Flags Rule

-The two provisions listed below invoke the Red Flag Rules to apply to SFSC.
+The two provisions listed below invoke the Red Flag Rules to apply to SFSC:

-1. Human Resources Department and certain academic programs with selective admissions conduct credit and/or background checks on job applicants and prospective student applicants.

-- 2. The college becomes a creditor with covered accounts when offering institutional loans/payment arrangements to students and when offering a tuition installment plan. - D. Identifying relevant red flags to possible identity theft.
+- 1. The Office of Human Resources and certain academic programs with selective admissions shall conduct credit and/or background checks on job applicants and prospective student applicants. - 2.
+The College becomes a creditor with covered accounts when offering institutional loans and/or payment arrangements to students, and when offering a tuition installment plan. - D. Identifying relevant red flags to possible identity theft.

-Red flags indicate patterns, practices, and specific activities that signal possible identity theft and may take the form of any of the following type of activity but they are not limited to the activities identified below:
+Red flags indicate patterns, practices, and specific activities that signal possible identity theft and may take the form of any of the following types of activity, but are not limited to the activities identified below: